Ziang-Lu/RESTful-with-Flask/README.md

   2. Send username-password to the server, and get back a token.

+     * GET `/token` with `username:password` or `token:<any-password>` authentication credentials to get a token for that user

      This token is only valid for some time, i.e., has an expiration time.
 During this period of time, the user can simply provide this token as the credential.

      In this way, the authentication mechanism becomes much simpler, and even safer since the token is only valid for some time.

 ***